ammaraskar/ammaraskar.github.io/_posts/2021-05-18-roku-tv-philips-hues.md

 Despite busybox's reputation of being lightweight, you can expect that any daemon will have a fun set of options and `udhpcd` is no exception.
-It provides the absolutely fantastic option called `notify_file` which is described as:
+It provides this absolutely fantastic option called `notify_file` which is described as:

 > Everytime udhcpd writes a leases file, the below script will be called.
 >